agorius/DARE/README.md

 This is currently a collaboration between humans and (several) AI(s) for analysis, research, and copy-writing.

+### About me:
+Its not about me.
+Its about America.
+I'm just the retired High-Tech guy whose brain won't shut off.
+I enjoy technology, cars, and solving problems.
+Oh, and travel and fishing.
+I am an inventor, and have read many open-source specifications and know they are a powerful tool for aligning industry change.
+I am looking forward to American leadership in this next tech boom!

 ### Learn More:

 * **Read the Full Executive Summary:** [DARE Executive Summary](ExecSummary.md)